 Think how strange God's instructions sounded to Moses.
 "We're supposed to kill a lamb?
-And then cut it open and take some of its blood, and put it on the doorframe of our houses?
-Won't that ruin the paint job?"
-Why did Moses obey those instructions?
+And then cut it open and take some of its blood, and put it on the doorframe of our houses?"
+So why did Moses obey those instructions?
 Here's why...